programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 postcards, or [Allmaps Arcade](https://arcade.allmaps.org), a game for placing old maps on the globe.

+## About the Authors

+[Stephen Appel](https://srappel.github.io) is the Geospatial Information Librarian at the American Geographical Society Library at the University of Wisconsin Milwaukee Libraries; Milwaukee, Wisconsin, United States.

+[Ian Spangler](https://itspangler.com/) is Associate Curator of Digital & Participatory Geography at the Norman B. Leventhal Map & Education Center at the Boston Public Library and teaches a Geospatial Humanities course at Tufts University; Boston, Massachusetts, United States.

 ##### Endnotes

 [^1]: C. D. Lippitt, "Georeferencing and Georectification," in *The Geographic Information Science & Technology Body of Knowledge*, 3rd Quarter 2020 ed., ed.
 John P. Wilson (UCGIS, 2020), https://gistbok-ltb.ucgis.org/page/current/concept/DC-01-030, doi:10.22224/gistbok/2020.3.3.